nasa/HyperCP/README.md

 The calibration or instrument file is selected using the drop-down menu.
 Enable (in the neighboring checkbox) only the files that correspond to the data you want to process with this configuration.
 You will need to know which .cal/.tdf files correspond to each sensor/instrument, and which represent light and dark shutter measurements.
 For example:

-- SATMSG.tdf > SAS Solar Tracker status message string (Frame Type: Not Required)
+- SATMSG.tdf > SAS SolarTracker status message string (Frame Type: Not Required)

 - SATTHSUUUUA.tdf > Tilt-heading sensor (Frame Type: Not Required) (Note: Use of built-in flux-gate compass is extremely inadviseable on a steel ship or platform.
 Best practice is to use externally supplied heading data from the ship's NMEA datastream or from a seperate, external dual antenna GPS incorporated into the SolarTracker.
 DO NOT USE COURSE DATA FROM SINGLE GPS SYSTEMS.)

-- SATNAVxxxA.tdf > SeaBird Solar Tracker (Frame Type: Not Required)
+- SATNAVxxxA.tdf > SeaBird HyperSAS SolarTracker (Frame Type: Not Required)

-- UMTWR_v0.tdf > UMaine Solar Tracker (Frame Type: Not Required)
+- UMTWR_v0.tdf > UMaine pySAS Solar Tracker (Frame Type: Not Required)

 - GPRMC_NMEAxxx.tdf > GPS (Frame Type: Not Required)